Many parents find themselves adding to their debts over the summer so they can arrange childcare or summer activities

-One employee of the expert debt advice company said, “the cost of monthly activities are very expensive and having 3 kids means we have to book a holiday a year in advance so we can pay it up.’
+One employee of the expert debt advice company said, “the cost of monthly activities are very expensive and having 3 kids means we have to book a holiday a year in advance so we can pay it up.”

 Not everyone is in the position where they have family members who can help out and what happens if they are a single parent?

 “I had to save up all my holidays throughout the year and use them during the summer holidays so I had to pay for less childcare.
 It was very difficult and it meant I didn’t really ever have any time off from work when I could relax.”

 Try the Trust Deed Wizard to see how a Scottish Trust Deed could help you reduce the amount of debt you have, enabling you to pay for childcare costs and avoid getting into more financial difficulties.